AFSPA partial roll-back welcomed but activists want total repeal | Law-Order

 - India

-Union Home Minister Amit Shah's announcement Thursday that ''15 police station areas of six districts of Manipur will be excluded from Disturbed Areas notification'' was welcomed cautiously by prominent social activists in the state which has been in the frontline of movements against AFSPA even as they expressed dissatisfaction that the ''draconian Act'' has not been totally repealed.
+Union Home Minister Amit Shah's announcement that ''15 police station areas of six districts of Manipur will be excluded from Disturbed Areas notification'' was welcomed cautiously by prominent social activists in the state, which has been in the frontline of movements against AFSPA, who at the same time expressed dissatisfaction that the ''draconian Act'' has not been totally repealed.

-Editor of Imphal Times and social activist Rinku Khumukcham welcomed the new development but said, ''The movement for repeal of the AFSPA, an inhumane act or for its amendment in favour of a more humane one still stands''.
+However, Chief Minister N Biren Singh said the decision to reduce the number of areas where Armed Forces Special Powers Act is in force, will usher in a ''new era of peace, prosperity and development.''
+Taking to his official Facebook account, Biren Singh remarked ''considering the sentiment of the people of Manipur, Hon'ble PM Narendra Modi has decided to reduce disturbed areas under Armed Forces Special Powers Act (AFSPA) in Manipur.
+This historic decision is a result of the robust development and improved security situation...''
+Editor of Imphal Times and social activist Rinku Khumukcham welcomed the new development but said, ''The movement for repeal of the inhumane AFSPA or its amendment in favour of a more humane one still stands''.

-He pointed out that already the provisions included in IPC and CrPc are sufficient to handle the insurgency situation in Manipur.
-He cited the instance of Naxal-hit areas in the mainland where AFSPA has not been imposed but operations by the military and security forces are in process.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)